bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.15.18 =
+* Tweak - Wait 1 second for the user to complete the quantity input before checking min and max quantity
+* Fix - Error when trying to export form events without ending limit (limit to 5 years by default)

 = 1.15.17 - 2024/01/03 =
 * Fix - "Add new" buttons were not translated
 * Fix - Compatibility with WC HPOS